Amsterdam/schema-tools/AUTH_PROFILES.md

 This is because field `bsn` requires additional permission `BRP/RS` to be seen.

 Profile definition for `BRP/RS` controls how `bsn` field is seen, namely encodes field for this profile.
-Requests wuth `BRP/RS` scope will see following fields in API output.
+Requests with `BRP/RS` scope will see following fields in API output.
 NOTE: `BRP/R` scope is not required to be present in request.

     {
       "id": 1,